 Tourists ready to ride motorbikes in Vietnam

 Hai Van Pass.
-The Hai Van Pass — the mountain road crossing the Trường Sơn Range 30km north of Da Nang — is one of the most dramatic coastal drives in Asia: 21km of switchbacks at 496m elevation above a stretch of South China Sea coastline.
-It takes about 90 minutes each way.
-The pass summit has a preserved French fort (free entry) with panoramic views of Lang Co Bay to the north and Da Nang Bay to the south.
-Do it on a clear morning — cloud sits on the pass by noon on most days.
-Fuel up before leaving Da Nang; there are no petrol stations on the pass road.
+30km north of Da Nang.
+21km of switchbacks at 496m above the South China Sea.
+About 90 minutes each way.
+There's a preserved French fort at the summit (free entry) with views over Lang Co Bay north and Da Nang Bay south.
+Leave by 8am, cloud sits on the pass by noon most days.

-Son Tra coastal road.
-The 30km loop around Son Tra Peninsula passes three beaches (Bãi Nam, Bãi Bắc, and Tiên Sa), the Linh Ứng Pagoda, and the douc langur forest.
-Best done anti-clockwise: take the summit road up in the morning, loop back via the coastal road.
-The road is narrow in sections — go slowly and give way to resort transfer vehicles.
+Son Tra loop.
+30km around the peninsula.
+Three beaches (Bãi Nam, Bãi Bắc, Tiên Sa), Linh Ứng Pagoda, and the douc langur forest.
+Go anti-clockwise, summit road up in the morning, coastal road back.
+Some sections are narrow; slow down for resort transfer vehicles.

 Traditional Taxis

-Avoid: Unmarked taxis, any driver who approaches you in the street or at the airport terminal, and any cab without a clearly visible meter.
-The standard scam is quoting a fixed high rate and claiming the meter is broken.
-Decline and use Grab instead.
+Avoid: Anyone who approaches you at the airport or in the street, and any cab without a clearly visible meter.
+The meter-is-broken line is the standard setup for overcharging.
+Decline and use Grab.

 Hoi An & Hue